Models evolution backward in time to infer historical population size, mutation rate, allele age, and allele frequency change by selection and drift.

 Inanimate objects (clothes, furniture, door handles, etc.) that when contaminated can transfer disease.

-Searching for wild food or provisions as opposed to cultivating food crops.
+Searching for wild food or provisions as opposed to cultivating food crops or breeding livestock.

 A protein that is rapidly synthesized in neurons when they become active and therefore is used as a marker of neuron activity and is involved in regulating gene expression.